We've created this Forum Thread with some workarounds and advice to assist you in publishing you ebook.

 What about treaty benefits?

-If you have a W-8BEN on file at Lulu with a valid Individual Taxpayer Identification Number (ITIN) or an Employment Identification Number (EIN) then you can claim treaty benefits.
+To better understand tax treaty rules and requirements, please review this Tax Treaty Overview.
+If you have a complete and valid W-8BEN on file at Lulu with a valid Individual Taxpayer Identification Number (ITIN) or an Employment Identification Number (EIN) then you can claim Tax Treaty Benefits.
+See this example W-8BEN for further information.